 Colloquium Schedule and Practicalities

 The gathering will kickstart on Saturday 7th December 2019 at 9:30am with a round of introductions followed by presentation of insights and questions from the attendees to the team.
 After lunch, we will facilitate guided discussions about central themes and open questions.
-This will continue on Sunday 8th December from 9:30 – 12:30.
 The location is the Goetheanum’s Library (Goetheanum’s East Entrance, 45 Rüttiweg 4143 Dornach, CH)

 The event is free to attend but we welcome donations and contributions towards the project.
 If you intend to come, please make this known to a member of the team so that we can plan ahead accordingly: firstname.lastname@example.org